ljpatrick/marxpaint/magic/docs/en/README.txt

 Creating plugins with multiple effects

-     Plugins for Tux Paint may contain more than one effect.
+     Plugins for Marx Paint may contain more than one effect.
 If you have multiple effects that are similar, it may make sense to place them in one plugin file, to reduce overhead and share code.